Weekly PhD Newsletter | SIGN UP NOW Weekly PhD Newsletter | SIGN UP NOW

 Funding Notes

 This studentship is funded by the NIHR (National Institute of Health and Care Research) Nottingham Biomedical Research Centre.
-The studentship will cover home University rates which includes an annual stipend of £17,668 per annum for 2022/23 and tuition fees.
+The studentship will cover home University rates which includes a stipend of £18,622 per annum and tuition fees.
 UK/Home students only.